soyoungpark/soyoungpark.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<p>I am a software engineer with interest in turning increasingly large volume of city-produced data to meaningful insight. </p>
+<p>I am a software engineer who wants to extract meaningful insight from increasingly large volume of city-produced data.
+I earned a B.A. in urban studies and computer and information sciences from University of Pennsylvania in August 2017.
+I took time off school to launch and run an e-commerce delivery startup, Epicerie (<a href="www.epicerie.kr">www.epicerie.kr</a>).
+Confronted and solved very interesting engineering and business logic problems as a full stack engineer and cofounder.</p>

 <h2>Main Skills</h2>